-In this, the final feature in our four-part series on beginning birdwatching in association with Meopta Optics, we take a look at some ways you can take your budding birding hobby to the next level.
+In this, the final feature in our four-part series on beginning birdwatching, we take a look at some ways you can take your budding birding hobby to the next level.

 Birding is an exciting and diverse hobby that has something for everybody.
 One of the real beauties of catching the bird watching bug is that it’s a pastime that can grow with you to offer a lifetime of enjoyment and discovery.
 You’ll never know everything: there are always new challenges out there, always something new to learn, always more birds or bird behaviour to discover.